robshape/frija/docs/TESTING.md

 # Testing
-The following section will help you set up the test environment.
+The following section will help you set up the testing environment.

 ## Credentials
 Use a [personal identity number](./CREDENTIALS.md) to log in.